kermitt2/delft/Readme.md

 __Work in progress !__

 __DeLFT__ (**De**ep **L**earning **F**ramework for **T**ext) is a Keras framework for text processing, covering sequence labelling (e.g. named entity tagging) and text classification (e.g. comment classification).
-This library re-implements standard state-of-the-art Deep Learning architectures which can all be used within the same environment.
+This library re-implements standard state-of-the-art Deep Learning architectures.

 From the observation that most of the open source implementations using Keras are toy examples, our motivation is to develop a framework that can be efficient, scalable and more usable in a production environment (with all the known limitations of Python of course for this purpose).
 The benefits of DELFT are:

-* re-implements a variety of state-of-the-art deep learning architectures for both sequence labelling and text classification problems,
+* Re-implement a variety of state-of-the-art deep learning architectures for both sequence labelling and text classification problems which can all be used within the same environment.

-* reduces model size, in particular by removing word embeddings from them: for instance, the model for the toxic comment classifier went down from a size of 230 MB with embeddings to 1.8 MB.
+* Reduce model size, in particular by removing word embeddings from them.
+For instance, the model for the toxic comment classifier went down from a size of 230 MB with embeddings to 1.8 MB.
 In practice the size of all the models of DeLFT is less than 2 MB.

-* use dynamic data generator so that the training data do not need to stand completely in memory,
+* Use dynamic data generator so that the training data do not need to stand completely in memory.

 <!--
 * load and manage efficiently an unlimited volume of pre-trained embedding: .
--->>
+-->

 The medium term goal is then to provide good performance (accuracy, runtime, compactness) models to a production stack such as Java/Scala and C++.